 Ulcerative colitis is part of a group of conditions called inflammatory bowel diseases (IBD).
 Crohn disease is another inflammatory bowel disease, although it can affect the entire digestive tract (mouth to anus) (figure 2).
 Inflammatory bowel disease is NOT the same as irritable bowel syndrome (IBS).
 (See "Patient information: Crohn disease (Beyond the Basics)" and "Patient information: Irritable bowel syndrome (Beyond the Basics)".)

 The cause of ulcerative colitis is not known.
 People who develop ulcerative colitis are thought to have an increased risk of the condition, which is passed down from family members.
 When a person with this inherited risk is exposed to a trigger (an illness or something in the environment), the immune system is activated.
 The immune system recognizes the lining of the colon as foreign and attacks it, leading to inflammation.
 This inflammation causes the lining of the colon to develop ulcers and bleed.

 Genetics — Ulcerative colitis tends to run in families, suggesting that genetics have a role in this disease.
 About 10 to 25 percent of people with ulcerative colitis have a first-degree relative (either a sibling or parent) with inflammatory bowel disease (either ulcerative colitis or Crohn disease).

 Environment — Several environmental factors, such as infections, are thought to trigger ulcerative colitis in people who have a genetic susceptibility.
+In addition, ulcerative colitis can present after smoking cessation.
 However, no single factor has been proven to be the trigger.

 ULCERATIVE COLITIS SYMPTOMS